Blog Article & Copyright by Lukas Hillesheim

 1. A DAX KPI has been developed and obviously works.
 The KPI is deployed and users start to use the interactive capabilities of a PowerBI report, place the KPI in different visuals or with different data than in the development environment.
 Suddenly, the KPI displays incorrect values.

 2. The objective of a KPI changes slightly.
 For example, the customer would like to see the previous week's value instead of the previous month's value.
 The resulting DAX code can now be anything but trivial.
-Bad data models are now an issue.
+Additionally bad data models may turn into issues.

 With regard to the DAX learning curve, there are various assumptions that have been more than clearly refuted by my own experience: